 - BrunELT: 65% (min 60% in all areas)

-Brunel also offers our own BrunELT English Test and accepts a range of other language courses.
-We also have Pre-sessional English language courses for students who do not meet these requirements, or who wish to improve their English.
-Find out more information about English course and test options at the Brunel Language Centre.
+We offer our own BrunELT English Test and have pre-sessional English language courses for students who do not meet requirements or who wish to improve their English.
+You can find out more information on English courses and test options at the Brunel Language Centre.

-Fees for 2017/18 entry
+Fees for 2019/20 entry

-Full time: £8,850
+Full time: £18,720

-Full time: £17,200
+Full time: £18,000

-Fees quoted are per annum and are subject to an annual increase.
+Fees quoted are per year and are subject to an annual increase.